 You can even find wedding bands and engagement rings that are adjustable, or you can take the ones you already have in for adjustment.
 Just make sure you do your research, as not every jeweler is an expert at turning your ring into an expandable/adjustable one.

 There are different types of shrank and clasp options to decide on in case you find one less attractive than other or if you feel one would aggravate your finger symptoms.

 Ring splints are both decorative and therapeutic, and there are different design options to choose from.
 These rings are either made of high-quality silver or a tough, thin thermoplastic.

 The oval-8 shape is made of two joined ovals that cover the lower part (or upper) of your finger and the top of your knuckle.
-The split is designed to relieve pain caused by movement.
+The splint is designed to relieve pain caused by movement.

 Ring splints are believed to prevent deformity because they keep fingers in their natural position.
 They also control the motion of the joint naturally and normally.

-One 2009 study of Southampton University, Southampton, United Kingdom, found that RA patients wearing silver ring splits daily for a period of 18 months were showing increased finger strength and improved hand dexterity (skill/movement).
+One 2009 study of Southampton University, Southampton, United Kingdom, found that RA patients wearing silver ring splints daily for a period of 18 months were showing increased finger strength and improved hand dexterity (skill/movement).

 Wearing Your Ring as a Necklace